adelakrompova/english-for-designers/04-case-study/index.md

 I found this at the end of 2020 and was really interested about it.
 I was keen on history before and I really liked those illustrations.
 Also I find descriptions funny for being slightly nonliterary, sometimes a bit vulgarly, but definitely funny.
 I think that's the way to remember history easier.

+I remember dreaming about making some illustrations for Historické okénko and I often wondered how would I make some of those I saw in my own style.
+Soon the dream became reality.
+At the end of The May 2021, when the admins of the page challenged everyone to make an illustrations for some of their events.
+And I immediately accpeted.

 Every illustator has his own style of drawing, something what defines him.
 That was the thing why I wanted to have my own too.